miseminger/GoogleSheetsSpellbook/README.md

 # Match type descriptions

+Also available in the ``Mints review legend`` tab, this table describes the different match types tabulated (and not tabulated) by the Mints Tracker.

 <img width="1038" height="541" alt="image" src="https://github.com/user-attachments/assets/07149119-8944-4c8b-aaf5-a5431d9e1937" />

+# Other summaries

 # How to run this code yourself

 **Requirements:**
 * This code was developed using Python 3.13.11 and Ubuntu 20.04.
-It has yet to be tested on a computer other than mine, so installation instructions will update after user testing!
+It has yet to be tested on a computer other than ``tamarisk``, so installation instructions will update after user testing!
 * Install all required packages using Conda: the ``environment.yaml`` file in the root folder here contains everything you will need and creates an environment called ```google-mint```.
 * You'll need a Google Cloud Project to run this.
 Follow the directions at: https://developers.google.com/workspace/sheets/api/quickstart/python.
 * I had to add myself as a test user to gain access with ```quickstart.py``` as in [the tutorial](https://developers.google.com/workspace/sheets/api/quickstart/python).